Frequently Asked Questions

 Total Loss Costs

-In the unlikely event that your home is destroyed many costs are incurred in addition to the manufacturing cost of replacing your home and contents.
-These include the following:
+In the unlikely event that your home is destroyed, many costs are incurred in addition to the manufacturing cost of replacing your home and contents.
+These include, but is not limited to, the following:

 Debris Removal.
 Before your new replacement home can be sited on your plot, the remains of your old home need to be removed.
 There may even be damage to the serviced pitch which you may be responsible for.
-There is strict environmental rules introduced by the Government regarding the removal and disposal of your home and fines can be imposed should they not be adhered to.
+There are strict environmental rules introduced by the Government regarding the removal and disposal of your home and fines can be imposed should they not be adhered to.
 The cost for removing your home in accordance to these strict rules is fully covered by your insurance policy with us.
+(Please note that if you are responsible for the total loss for example in a fire, then you may be responsible for the repairs to the base as well as site clearance and debris removal.
+Your sums insured need to be sufficient to cater for this.
+This is why we normally insist on a minimum structure and content sums insured)

 Obviously once your brand new home has been ordered from the manufacturer it needs to be delivered to your park.
 The delivery company will of course charge a cost for the transportation of your home from the manufacturer to your park and the cost of this can vary according to the distance and difficulty in delivering your home.
 Your policy will fully cover you for transportation costs.